In July 2020, as part of our people-friendly streets programme, we introduced a low traffic neighbourhood trial in St Peter’s.

-We introduced the following traffic filters: Colebrook Row, Danbury Street, Coleman Fields and Wharf Road, with a traffic filter and bus gate being added on Prebend Street.
+We introduced the following traffic filters: Colebrook Row, Danbury Street, Coleman Fields and Wharf Road, with a traffic filter and bus gate on Prebend Street.

 We published our pre-consultation monitoring report for the St Peter's trial area in September 2021.
 This report includes data one year on from the launch of the people-friendly streets trial in July 2020.

 We published the interim monitoring report for St Peter’s, in February 2021.

 We held a public consultation on the St Peter's people-friendly streets neighbourhood from 13 September 2021 to 11 October 2021.

 We published our pre-consultation engagement results report for St Peter’s in December 2021.
 This report includes all feedback up until the public consultation (13 September 2021 – 11 October 2021) from Commonplace and Trial feedback surveys, email correspondence, formal objections and stakeholder meetings.